mehulagg/gitlab_test/doc/user/packages/dependency_proxy/index.md

 Prerequisites:

 - Your images must be stored on [Docker Hub](https://hub.docker.com/).
 - Docker Hub must be available.
+Follow [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/241639) for progress on accessing images when Docker Hub is down.

 To store a Docker image in Dependency Proxy storage: